Meeting Time: November 07, 2023 at 9:00am PST

 • Default_avatar

-Susan Sher 12 months ago
+Susan Sher about 1 year ago

 In this era of one climate calamity after another, both locally and internationally, we need to do all that is possible to lessen our dependency on fossil fuel.
 The $1 million PG&E settlement funds while not nearly enough to make all necessary investments to convert from fossil fuel reliance, do serve as a great start in that direction.
 These funds could finance electric vehicle purchases, installation of heat pumps on County buildings, rooftop solar and battery storage just to name a few improved energy and efficiency measures.